-When Loretta realized that she needed to have a broader appeal to reach more customers, she established the My Pal brand.
+When Loretta realized that she needed to have a broader appeal to reach more customers, she established the My Pal® brand.
 She developed new characters with booklets of a different size, format and content.
 These dolls address themes which Loretta thinks are important for children, such as caring for their environment, caring for their peers, being a peacemaker, being healthy and fit by participating in sports, being a good citizen, being a caring member of a community, and more.
 She has also incorporated her passion for autism awareness by including a character for that important topic, as well.

 My Sibling® and My Pal® products are outfitted and packaged by adults with disabilities in a local sheltered workshop.

 about the My Sibling/My Pal Work Program.